Courses Offered by Theatre and Dance

 • DAN 240 First-Year Seminar: Introduction to the Profession

-An introduction to the Missouri State University Dance program.
-Required of all new Dance majors and minors.
+An introduction to the Missouri State University Dance program and dance as a profession.
+Required of all new Dance majors.

 Credit hoursLecture contact hoursLab contact hoursTypically offered